sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 Now, go crazy.
 You have 10 minutes - start experimenting with your own `ngClass` expressions:

-- Add booleans as properties of your objects and try `ngClass` in our `ngRepeat`
+- Add booleans as properties of your objects
+- Try `ngClass` inside the `ngRepeat`
-- Make a checkbox with a class directly on it that toggles something on/off
+- Make a checkbox with a class directly on it that toggles some style on/off
-- Make some changeable data in one part of the interface change the class & style in a totally separate part of the interface
+- Make some changeable data in one part of the interface change the style of an element style in a separate part of the interface
 - Try using an `ngClick` to toggle an arbitrary piece of data that affects multiple pieces of the interface at once

 Play with it and you'll start seeing how powerful it is.
 Let's see what you come up with!